Greetings,

 this population, that remarkable strength, maturity, and self-actualization

 can result from the journey of learning to live with differences.
-That
+This

 will be your reward as well.
 Thank you for doing what you do.